10 min read

 I can understand both sides of the coin here.
 On one side, sports attract impressionable young adults.
 If these adults are of legal age and they’re being encouraged to drink, things can get out of hand.

 Yet on the other side, you have to trust that the alcohol company you’re working with knows how to promote themselves in a responsible way.
-That doesn’t mean that partnering with an alcohol company for sponsorship is a good idea if your target audience is underaged, but it does mean you can feel good about the decision if your main audience is an older group.
+That doesn’t mean that partnering with an alcohol company for sponsorship is a good idea if your target audience is underage, but it does mean you can feel good about the decision if your main audience is an older group.

 Many Alcohol Sponsors Are Big Names That Might Not Be Receptive to Small Sports Orgs